Nzymes Soy Nutrition Profile

-The NZYMES® “Superfood Soy Protein” formula is loaded with benefits and lacking in concerns.
-This special blend of non-GMO dried sprouted soybeans is ground into our granular formula without heat – to preserve all the “live-food” elements, including the critical enzymes that are so important to the process of digestion as well as the assimilation of available ‘nutrients’ for use within the body.
-As is the case with all “LIVE” food components, heat can damage or destroy enzymes and heat-sensitive nutrients; whereas, the NZYMES formula preserves the “life force” and the “energy” and other key attributes of the superfood soy complex.
+The Nzymes® “Superfood Soy Protein” formula is loaded with benefits and lacking in concerns.
+This special blend of non-GMO dried soybean sprouts is ground into our granular formula without heat – to preserve all the “live-food” elements, including the critical enzymes that are so important to the process of digestion as well as the assimilation of available ‘nutrients’ for use within the body.
+As is the case with all “LIVE” food components, heat can damage or destroy enzymes and heat-sensitive nutrients; whereas, the Nzymes formula preserves the “life force” and the “energy” and other key attributes of the superfood soy complex.

-Soy contains all three of the macro-nutrients required for good nutrition: complete protein, carbohydrate and fat.
-Then, it is also rich with vitamins and minerals, including calcium, folic acid and iron.
+Soy contains all 3 macro-nutrients required for good nutrition: complete protein, fat and carbohydrate.
+It is also rich with vitamins & minerals, including calcium, folic acid and iron.

 Soy is the only common plant-based food that contains complete protein.
 Soy protein provides all the essential amino acids in the amounts needed for promoting heatlh among both humans and pets.
 The amino acid profile of soy protein is nearly equivalent in quality to meat, milk and egg protein.

-Because our NZYMES® formula is primarily sprout-derived, it avoids the trypsin inhibitors found in raw soybeans which can disrupt the digestive tract.
+Because our Nzymes® formula is primarily sprout-derived, it avoids the trypsin inhibitors found in raw soybeans which can, under certain conditions, cause disruption within the digestive tract.

 Phytochemicals: isoflavones, phytosterols, saponins, protease inhibitors, pyhtic acid, enzymes.